Links on Android Authority may earn us a commission. Learn more.

 Price: Free, with premium options starting at $4.99 a month

-Here’s another recent entry in the many Roku channels that are available.
+Here’s another recent entry in the many Roku channels that are available; Peacock joined Roku not that long ago, after reaching a deal in fall 2020.
 Peacock offers viewers a way to stream content from NBCUniversal’s TV shows and movies, and much of that content is available for free.
 Peacock is also the exclusive streaming service for the US version of The Office.

 Price: Starting at $4.99 a month, with a free 7-day trial